-There are many different ways to invest in real estate.
-Some investors purchase, upgrade and resell properties for faster returns on investment; others invest for the long term, purchasing properties for rentals and collecting checks each month.
-Your plan — to buy and resell or buy and hold — could determine budget, target sales prices and the amount of return on investment.
+You can invest in real estate in many ways.
+Some investors purchase, upgrade and resell properties.
+Others invest for the long term, using rentals to collect regular checks.
+Your plan — buy and resell, or buy and rent — will help determine your budget, target sale price and return on investment.